The UCCS Wireless Networks

 UCCS-Wireless is the general-purpose, full-access, secure network intended to be used by all students, faculty, and staff.
 This network uses WPA2 Enterprise encryption to ensure security.
 This network provides full access to the Internet.

 At the time that you connect to the network, you should be prompted for a username and password.
 If you are a student, staff, or faculty member, these will be the same username and password that you use for everything else on campus, such as accessing email or lab computers.
-If you are a guest, your username and password will be provided as part of your temporary account created on the UCCS-Guest network, or provided by the OIT Help Desk.
+If you are a guest, your username and password will be provided as part of your temporary account created while on the UCCS-Guest network, or provided by the OIT Help Desk.

 The second option is Limited Access.
 This option is for people who can not or do not want to install the SafeConnect client.
 Picking this option will still grant you access to the Internet, but with several restrictions on which types of connections are allowed.
 Basic web browsing is allowed (HTTP and HTTPS), along with off-campus SSH and VPN connections.